BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Introduction

 To address the above challenges in brain lesion segmentation, we propose BrainSegDMIF—a fully automatic 2D brain parenchymal lesion segmentation model that incorporates multi-modal and multi-scale capabilities based on SAM.
-This model inherits SAM's powerful architecture while innovatively designing a multi-modal fusion module in the Encoder section to effectively integrate and transmit information across different modalities.
+The model innovatively devises a multimodal fusion module to effectively integrate and transfer information across different modalities.
 This module efficiently extracts and integrates multi-modal features, capturing complementary information of the same lesion from different perspectives.
-By fully utilizing the complementary advantages of multi-modal data, it enables SAM to simultaneously learn information from multiple modalities during encoding, understanding image content from different perspectives.
 To address the model's insufficient sensitivity in recognizing small lesions, we further designed a layer-by-layer upsampling decoder that employs a multi-scale feature fusion strategy, systematically restoring the spatial resolution of deep feature maps extracted during the model's encoding phase while preserving rich semantic information of the image data.
 We also optimized SAM's functionality to automatically generate lesion masks without prompts.

 Our main contributions can be summarized as follows: \begin{itemize} \item In response to SAM's insufficient utilization of multi-modal data, we designed an efficient multi-modal image fusion module (DMIF) that integrates multi-modal image data during the image encoding stage, enhancing the model's image comprehension capabilities. \item Addressing the heterogeneity, blurred boundaries, and poor visualization of small lesions, we designed a layer-by-layer upsampling decoder that employs a multi-scale information fusion strategy to enhance the model's segmentation accuracy and sensitivity to lesions. \item By optimizing SAM, our model can automatically generate high-quality image segmentation masks without prompts, eliminating the traditional SAM's dependence on clicking, boxing, or text prompts, thereby improving the model's practicality and efficiency in real-world application scenarios. \end{itemize}